Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	In seconds, difference in reported connection timer that triggers new sync message.
-It can be used to avoid sync messages for the specified period (or half of the connection timeout if it is lower) if connection state is not changed since last sync.
+It can be used to avoid sync messages for the specified period (or half of the woke connection timeout if it is lower) if connection state is not changed since last sync.

 	This is useful for normal connections with high traffic to reduce